 While some changes won’t be implemented until at least 2027, some may come into effect quite quickly.
 We’ve summarised what to expect and when.

-- Trade union measures, including electronic balloting and workplace balloting, simplifying trade union recognition processes, the duty to inform workers of their right to join a trade union, and trade unions’ right of access.
+- Trade union measures, including electronic and workplace balloting (closed 28 January 2026), the duty to inform workers of their right to join a trade union (closed on 18 December 2025), and trade unions’ right of access (closed on 18 December 2025).
 New rights and protections for trade union representatives will be covered by an Acas Code of Practice consultation.

 - Dismissal and re-engagement (fire and rehire).